minhyukko/Course/Project/PM6.md

 ### __Final Presentation__ (9%)

 Your group must give an _n_ minute oral presentation about your project.
 The presentation must include the original problem statement, an explanation and rationale for the proposed solution, a visual representation of your project (i.e. mock user interface), a discussion on limitations and future work, processes and tools used, and things you learned.
 All project team members must participate in the final presentation for the project.
-The slides for your presentation are due _before_ class on December 9th.
-The final presentations will take place in class December 9 and 17.
+The slides for your presentation are due _before_ class on April 30th.
+The final presentations will take place in class April 30th and May 5th.
 The order of lightning talks will be randomly selected immediately before each class.
 Please be on time.

 **Rubric: [Final Presentation](https://docs.google.com/spreadsheets/d/1u-bwJfrr8ZrimLgt8vkXo3vLHb-Pb441wb3ollf3FUs/edit?gid=0#gid=0)**